kenhowardpdx/kenhowardpdx.github.io/resume/index.md

 **Nike, Inc.** Beaverton, OR<br>
 **Lead Software Engineer,** July 2017 - Present

-* Establish an elite team that deploys to production occur seamlessly 10 to 20 times per day.
+* Establish an elite team with production deployments 10 to 20 times per day.
-* Introduced and maintain strong coding standards and development conventions to keep developers focused on delivering business value.
+* Introduce and maintain strong coding standards and development conventions to keep engineers focused on delivering business value.
-* Migrate multiple legacy analytics instrumentations to a single pipeline which is driving personalization and business decisions.
+* Migrate multiple legacy analytics instrumentations to a single pipeline to drive personalization and business decisions.
-* Build systems to catalog event definitions so stakeholders and product managers can see what events are implemented and what an event should look like.
+* Build systems to catalog event definitions to inform stakeholders and product owners about the shape of their events.
-*  Build tools for engineers to better understand their data and to knowi whether their data is valid or not.
+*  Build tools for engineers to understand their data and to know whether it is valid or not.
-* Work closely with experience engineers to adopt new analytics SDKs across nike.com and mobile applications including the Nike App and SNKRS.
+* Work closely with application teams to adopt new analytics SDKs.

 #### Key Projects

 * **Nike-First Data Pipeline**<br>
-A large portfolio of Digital Experiences implemented analytics in different ways.
-We were tasked with migrating all of the Digital Experiences (Nike App, NRC, NTC, nike.com, SNKRS) to a Nike-First Data Pipeline.
+A large portfolio of applications implemented analytics in different ways.
+We were tasked with migrating all consumer-facing applications (Nike App, NRC, NTC, nike.com, SNKRS) to a Nike-First Data Pipeline.
 Establishing our pipeline meant we no longer had to support fragmented analytics and could start to manage data as a product.

 * **Adobe Analytics Integration**<br>
-Applications have used Adobe Analytics SDKs across Digital Experiences for years.
-Like the Nike-First Data Pipeline, we had Digital Experiences doing things differently which confuses what the data means.
+Applications have used Adobe Analytics SDKs for years.
+Like the Nike-First Data Pipeline, applications Adobe Analytics configured differently which confuses what the data means.
 By migrating away from the Adobe Analytics SDKs and away from Segment destinations into a single microservice driven by property mappings in our event definition catalog we were able to reduce complexity and increase the confidence in the data business analysts use to make critical decisions.

 **CSG Pro,** Portland, OR<br>
 **Web Developer,** February 2014 - July 2017

 * Build insurance applications for cities and counties to manage employee claims.
-* Develop web applications using libraries including Angular (v1.x, v2.x+), Knockout, .NET (v4.x+, Core v1.x+), Node.js, Entity Framework, and Sequelize.
+* Build agriculture, livestock, and municipal maintenance inventory management applications.
-* Work with client teams to deliver feature complete, cross-platform, web applications.
+* Embed in client teams to deliver feature-complete, cross-platform, web applications.

 **Treehouse,** Portland, OR<br>